blueputty01/md-to-anki/README.md

-# Google Doc to Anki 📄
+# Markdown to Anki 📄

 Imports Markdown files into Anki (spaced repetition software) to keep memory of notes fresh.